Actor and comedian Gilbert Gottfried dies at 67

-Gilbert Gottfried, actor and renowned stand-up comic known for his raw, snarky voice and raw jokes, has passed away.
+LOS ANGELES (AP) – Gilbert Gottfried, actor and famed standup comic known for his raw, snarky voice and crude jokes, has died.
 He was 67 years old.

+LOS ANGELES (AP) – Gilbert Gottfried, actor and famed standup comic known for his raw, snarky voice and crude jokes, has died.
+He was 67 years old.

 Gottfried died of a rare genetic muscle disease that can trigger a dangerously abnormal heartbeat, his publicist and longtime friend Glenn Schwartz said in a statement.

 “In addition to being the most iconic voice in comedy, Gilbert was a wonderful husband, brother, friend and father to their two young children.
-Although today is a sad day for all of us, please keep laughing as much as you can in honor of Gilbert, His family said in a statement posted on Twitter.
+Although today is a sad day for all of us, please laugh as much as you can in honor of Gilbert.”
+Stay.”
+The family said in a statement…

 Read Full News